kojima-hi/Programming/Preparation/Rust/README.md

 $ cargo install racer

-Two routes to complete Rust on Vim are shown.
+Two ways to complete Rust on Vim are shown.
 1) With Deoplete

 To combine Racer with Deoplete, Rust source code is needed.